My Company Bank Account is Frozen: What Can We Do?

 It may be possible to enter into negotiations with creditors to settle the debts, but these negotiations will need to take place through an insolvency practitioner.
 That raises the question, how will you pay the insolvency practitioner’s fees?

-As you can see, it’s complex situation for which swift decisions and expert advice need to prevail.
+As you can see, it’s a complex situation for which swift decisions and expert advice should prevail.

 (1) Apply for a Validation Order to Ask the Court to Unfreeze the Account

 To apply for a validation order you will need to complete Form 7.1A and write a witness statement that you must take to court with you.

 You will also need to tell the creditor who issued the winding up petition that you’re applying for an order, and let them know what court you’re applying to.
 An insolvency practitioner can help you prepare this documentation.

 To accept the order, the court will need to be satisfied that the company is solvent and able to pay its debts.
 Alternatively, the court may consider a validation order from an insolvent company if it will be beneficial to the company’s creditors.

 If accepted by the court, the order will allow certain transactions to pass through your company’s bank account.
 This could include a transaction to sell a key asset to free up the money the company needs.